shoaibamir/pinwheel-astro/src/content/homepage/index.md

 #service
 service:
   homepage_tab:
-    title: WHY SHOULD YOU CHOSE US, OUT OF THE MANY MOVING COMPANIES AVAILABLE IN DUBAI?
+    title: WHY SHOULD YOU CHOSE US, OUT OF THE PAKISTANI CARGO COMPANIES AVAILABLE IN DUBAI?
-    description: We are amoung top 10 moving companies in UAE, We are the best Moving company in Dubai by Assosiation of Movers.
+    description: We offer premium shipping solution using top class service provider to make the delivery safely, we don't use traditional Truck Adda systiem.
     tab_list:
         - title: Top 10 Moving Company in Dubai
           icon: "lock"  #icon package react-feather-icon [https://feathericons.com/]